Where to brunch in Las Vegas. The morning rooms worth the queue, and the kitchens still doing it right at noon.

 The Original Sunrise Cafe ★ 4.3

-The Original Sunrise Cafe on South Eastern in Las Vegas is the two-decade neighbourhood brunch counter, doing Benedicts, omelettes and the Crunchberry French Toast on a small patio.
+The Original Sunrise Cafe on South Eastern in Las Vegas is the two-decade neighbourhood brunch counter, doing Benedicts, omelettes and the Crunchberry French.

 Order: Burnt Ends Brisket Benedict; Crunchberry French Toast for the table.